rwblokzijl/Msc-thesis-EuroToken/thesis.md

 For an acceptance block to be considered final the following is also required:

-1. A finality proposal with associated acceptance from the validator of the sender has to be exist in the chain of the user AFTER the transaction.
+1. A finality proposal with associated acceptance from the validator of the sender exists in the chain of the user AFTER the transaction.

 ### Spendable balance

 Once a transaction if finalised, the "spendable balance" of Alice change.
 The spendable balance changes at two events.
-The first is when she spends money, and the second it the finalisation of an earlier receiving transaction.
+The first is when she spends money, and the second is the finalisation of an earlier receiving transaction.
 As such the spendable balance $SB_i$ for a given block with sequence number $i$ is:

 $$SB_i = SB_{i-1} + F_{i} - S_{i}  $$